fromsantanu/C-Language/pages/Chapter08-05.md

-# Chapter: Unions and Differences from Structures in C
+# Unions and Differences from Structures in C

 Unions in C, like structures, are user-defined data types that allow you to group variables of different types under a single name.
 However, unions differ significantly in how memory is allocated and how their members are accessed.
 This chapter explores unions, their syntax, applications, and key differences from structures.